OmniLayer/spec/README.md

 Note that this bet will be matched against only half of the previous example, because while the odds match (2:1 vs. 1:2), the amount of this bet is for less.
 This bet is only for $50, so would only win $100 if they win, as opposed to the full $200.
 Once the bets are matched, the first bet still has $100 available for someone else to bet $50 against.

 Once GoldCoins reach a value of 20 or the bet deadline passes, the bet winner gets 99.5% of the money at stake.
 The other 0.5% goes to the creator of the data stream.
+When using currencies other than Mastercoin, a small fee will be deducted (see [fees](#fees) above).

 ## Distributed E-Commerce